IRT-SystemX/robust-ai/README.md

 ## Architectures

-The library provides six neural network architectures.
+The library provides four neural network architectures.
 More specifically, two main architectures are implemented, as well as two derived architectures for each of them :

 - ConvNet
 - ConvNet with DropBlock regularization